jorgemoralespou/lab-devconfcz24/workshop/content/15-definition-of-a-workshop.md

 title: Definition of a workshop
 ---

-The `Workshop` is a Kubernetes custom resource that defines, amongst other:
+The `Workshop` is a Kubernetes custom resource that defines, including:

 - Name and description
 - T-shirt size for the associated namespace's resources (Memory and Cpu)